CHiPs44/chips44.github.io/20231230-PicoDebugProbeHowto.md

 # December 2023/2024 Guide To Pico Debug Probe With Ubuntu 22.04/24.04

-As of 2024-12, I am now using Ubuntu 24.04, and updated this document accordingly , it may not work on Ubuntu 22.04 anymore.
+As of 2024-12, I am now using Ubuntu 24.04, and updated this document accordingly, these instructions may not work on Ubuntu 22.04 anymore.

 ## Prerequisites